Department of Atmospheric Sciences

 Building on a core foundation in Atmospheric Sciences, UNC Asheville students can choose from several concentrations to align their studies with their specific interests and career goals.
 These options include Broadcast Meteorology, Weather Forecasting, and Climatology.
 Each concentration features a focused set of courses that prepares students for the complex work they’ll do in the field, whether that’s communicating weather information to the public, analyzing storm systems, modeling climate patterns, or contributing to emergency response and climate resilience efforts.

-Outside the Classroom - Learning Beyond Forecast: Weather Facilities at UNC Asheville
+Outside the Classroom - Weather Facilities at UNC Asheville

-Outside the Classroom - Learning Beyond Forecast: Weather Facilities at UNC Asheville
+Outside the Classroom - Weather Facilities at UNC Asheville

-Outside the classroom, Atmospheric Sciences students at UNC Asheville gain hands-on experience through the University’s weather station, tower camera, and real-time data networks, providing access to professional-grade forecasting and climate analysis tools.
-Students learn to collect, visualize, and interpret atmospheric data while connecting local observations to broader climate patterns.
-Opportunities like these, combined with collaborative spaces such as The Cloud living-learning community, create an environment where classroom lessons come alive, and students build both technical skills and professional relationships.
+Outside the classroom, Atmospheric Sciences students at UNC Asheville gain hands-on experience by sending up weather balloons in winter weather, exploring the mountains to calibrate remote rain gauges, and conducting their own research projects.
+The Severe Weather Field Experience course takes students to the Great Plains to chase tornadoes as part of a comprehensive career development experience.
+The department’s weather station, tower camera, and real-time data feed provide access to professional-grade tools.
+Students learn to collect, visualize, and interpret meteorological data in an environment where classroom lessons come alive and students build both technical skills and professional relationships with regional weather partners.

 Scholarship Opportunities